-There are a number of PLC systems, including older PLCs, that do not have the ability to use the RedCom system and as a consequence they are likely to report errors when connect to a RedCom compliant card.
+There are a number of PLC systems, including older PLCs, that do not have the ability to use the RedCom system and as a consequence they are likely to report errors when connected to a RedCom compliant card.
 If the PLC does not support the RedCom standard then the Simple Redundant card must be used.

-Fig 14: Profibus DP (Mk2) Simple Dual Redundant Option Block Diagram
+Fig 13: Profibus DP Simple Dual Redundant Option Block Diagram

-The Profibus DP (Mk2) Simple Dual Channel card includes:
+The Profibus DP Simple Dual Channel card includes:

-- ☐ Two Profibus Connections, Channel 1 and Channel 2
+- Two Profibus Connections, Channel 1 and Channel 2

-- ☐ Selectable FR/SR mode
+- Selectable FR/SR mode

 - No Extended Diagnostics